 - Primal Chest-Pound/Mighty Roar/Screaming Warrior: If they get hurt they might use a special Intimidate ability that could cause your soldiers to panic.
 This is represented as them using their free hand to pound their chest and roar in defiance.

 - Super Toughness: They have substantial durability for an organic, which is why they make ideal front-line troops.
 However, with only 8 or 10 HP, it's actually very downplayed in game- they take a substantial amount of fire from ballistic weapons, but a few laser shots will kill them, and they stand a chance of instant death from a Plasma Rifle burst.
 This lowers them from "super soldiers" to just "alien infantry" by the time XCOM starts packing plasma weapons.

 - Throw Down the Bomblet: They're the first alien unit you'll encounter that can throw Alien Grenades.
 You'll need to adapt quickly to the threat of explosive damage and cover destruction or see your soldiers mercilessly slaughtered.

 These hovering weapons platforms provide heavy fire support for the invaders and are capable of shrugging off all but the heaviest attacks.
 Seemingly unarmed at first glance, they can rapidly transform to bring their many weapons to bear on an unfortunate target.

-Transforming Mecha: They can transform between a nigh-invulnerable but unarmed disc form and a vulnerable but heavily-armed floating insect-bot form.
+- Transforming Mecha: They can transform between a nigh-invulnerable but unarmed disc form and a vulnerable but heavily-armed floating insect-bot form.
 If they take a hit while in attack form, they instantly flip back to disc form.

 Small hovering drones, these accompany and provide support to the invaders' mechanical assets.
 Though their primary function is to repair, they also bear small energy weapons for self-defense and a self-destruct system to prevent capture.